Jorivan678/BasicCMS/README.md

 - React (Typescript)

-> This project don't uses database first, instead, as you can see, it's database first and uses dapper.
+> This project don't uses code first, instead, as you can see, it's database first and uses dapper.